On Loneliness and Exclusion: The Hidden Architecture of the Single Life

 While others found safety in numbers, I learned what true isolation meant.

-Lockdown policies found families, couples and single mothers (thank God) cocooned together, sharing space and company, essentially forgetting about the world outside, including their friends who were alone.
+Lockdown policies found families, couples, and single mothers (thank God) cocooned together, sharing space and company, essentially forgetting about the world outside, including their friends who were alone.

 Every family I know disappeared to bunker up out of town with other families.
-They created pods, and ran home schools, had big family-style dinners at long farm tables, and created micro-cultures in mini communes of their own making.
+They created pods, ran home schools, had big family-style dinners at long farm tables, and created micro-cultures in mini communes of their own making.
 I scrolled enviously through their posts on social media.

-The silence of that first year was stark—and telling.
+The silence of that first year was stark and telling.
 I have never felt so dead and invisible in my life.
 As it dragged on, my body responded to the lack of physical contact —no handshakes, hugs, or even a pat on my shoulder for nearly half a year.
 There were moments I questioned whether I was still alive.

 I always imagined that in the event of an apocalypse, someone would make room for me in their bunker, but I was wrong.